Classes Wednesdays at 6 PM September through May

 The EYC is our high school community, and consists of young people from many different schools and churches.
 We worship, sing, play, serve others, discuss our faith, share personal stories, and constantly look for new ways to practice our Christian mission.
 We also eat - a lot.

 Regular meetings are Monday evenings from 6:30 PM to 8:00 PM in Taylor Hall, with dinner provided.
 In addition to these weekly meetings, the EYC participates in monthly service projects, trips to New York City, small group dinners, overnight retreats, and more.
 Furthermore, our year is anchored by two significant pilgrimages.
 The first is to the Monastery at Taizé in February for prayer, reflection, reconciliation and personal growth.
-The second is a cultural and mission-oriented trip, this year to the Diocese of Puerto Rico, where we work with the local community (including local youth groups and churches) as they strive to make a difference in the world.
+The second is a cultural and mission-oriented trip where we work with the local community (including local youth groups and churches) as they strive to make a difference in the world.